dumag93/Brief-Advanced-Computerized-Neuropsychological-Battery-BACNB-/README.md

 ## Scientific Status

-This is an experimental and in silico methodological project.
-It is not a clinical diagnostic instrument, does not provide clinical norms, and should not be used for individual diagnosis without explicit informed consent and qualified professional oversight.
+This is an experimental and *in silico* methodological project.
+Although the BACNB tasks were conceptually designed with clinical utility in mind, **there is currently no empirical or scientific validation of their clinical value.** The current status of this project is strictly that of a test battery evaluated *in silico* through computational simulation.
+It does not provide normative clinical reference data and must not be used for individual clinical diagnosis, psychological assessment, or therapeutic planning.

 ## Open Science Intent